 If you fancy taking the wheel yourself, there’s number of car rental agencies available to you at Naples Airport – simply head over to the desk on arrival, or book one in advance online.
 It’s a pretty straightforward drive, though bear in mind that there’s a toll section of road just outside of Naples, and you’ll need some cash handy.

 If, however, you want to start your holiday in the manner in which you mean to continue (i.e. doing the bare minimum or work), consider booking someone to do all that stressful driving for you!
-If you go with the very reasonably priced Astarita Car Service, you’ll pay only £23 / $29 for a pickup from the airport, and a relaxing drive courtesy of a local.
+If you go with one of the transfers recommended by the highly-reputable GetYourGuide, you’ll have a pickup from the airport, and a relaxing drive courtesy of a local.
 They have an outstanding reputation for service, and you can also book tours of the Amalfi Coast with them, too!

 Taking a bus is definitely one of the most budget-friendly ways of reaching Sorrento, and the journey couldn’t be simpler.
 Yes, it’ll take longer than a private car, and it won’t be quite as comfy, but for pure money-saving sense, it can’t be beaten.
 Head over to CurreriViaggi‘s website, and you’ll see that you can book yourself a ticket for a bargain €10.
 All you have to do is get yourself to the airport’s PI parking zone, and the bus will be there ten minutes before departure (check the site for the timetable; they’re pretty regular).
 The bus will drive you to Sorrento, and deposit you at the train station; a beautifully-central drop-off point.

 With both car and bus services being so reasonably priced and simple, there’s not a lot of reason to travel from Naples to Sorrento by train.
 But if you’re wanting to experience the region’s trains nice and early, the good news is that it’s pretty straightforward.